BU-IE-582/fall21-yaseminaylinakturk/index.md

 This is the [project description](https://bu-ie-582.github.io/fall21-yaseminaylinakturk/Project/IE582_Fall21_Project.pdf).

-This is [our report for the project](): Project report: Gender Prediction Using Clickstream Data
+This is [our report for the project](https://bu-ie-582.github.io/fall21-yaseminaylinakturk/Project/Project-Group3-akturk-sener.html).: Project report: Gender Prediction Using Clickstream Data

 This is [the codes for the project](https://bu-ie-582.github.io/fall21-yaseminaylinakturk/Project/project_akturk_sener.R).: R-Codes: Gender Prediction Using Clickstream Data